-AIA's Q1 2023 business growth figures were very strong, with a 28% uplift in the value of its new business, including double-digit growth from its Chinese operations.
-This should receive a boost in future periods as AIA has secured permission to operate in Henan (China's third-most-populous province) for the first time.
+AlA's business growth figures for the first quarter of 2023 were very strong, with a 28% uplift in the value of its new business, including double-digit growth from its Chinese operations.
+This should receive a boost in future periods as AlA has secured permission to operate in Henan (China's third-most-populous province) for the first time.